foundinblank/2019-ntid-data-workshop/README.md

 * What do I need to bring to the workshop?
 Do I need to install software on my laptop?
   * We're still hammering out the details, but you probably will be working off your laptop.
 A few weeks prior to the workshop, I'll upload installation instructions and some test code to make sure Rstudio and the tidyverse packages are configured correctly.
+  * **New:** I'm also considering the use of [RStudio.cloud](https://rstudio.cloud/) - an instance of RStudio that runs entirely on the web.
+Best, I can even share my workspace with others...up to 10 collaborators, though.
+It's an option if you don't have a laptop, or don't want to install RStudio.

 * What do I need for the small group data sprints?
   * Review with your lab or research group and decide what project you'd like to cover.
 Prior to the workshop, you'll submit to me your dataset and a description of which magic tricks :crystal_ball: you need to do on it.
 More information will be shared soon.